dcdxy/dcdxy.github.io/_projects/iralu.md

 While we now have a good grasp of how sequences close to exons affect splicing, we do not know much about the effects of sequences that lie deeper within introns.

 During my PhD, I became interested in Alu elements which can form loops within RNA transcripts.
+Alus are short repetitive mobile elements that "retrotranspose" or "copy-and-paste" themselves into the genome.
+They remain active in the human genome to this day!
 Lots of work has investigated the impact of these Alu pair loops on immune response since they can be recognized by immune double-stranded RNA sensing elements.
 Less is known, however, about their involvement in splicing.
 A recent n=1 case study purpoted the relevance of these Alu pair loops in splicing, specifically in mediating a new mechanism of splicing that involves looping out exons that are flanked by two inverted Alu elements.